 Furikake Chex mix is a delicious snack mix that’s covered in a sweet glaze and a Japanese condiment called furikake (ふりかけ).
 There are many varieties of furikake, but a typical mixture contains toasted chopped seaweed, sesame seeds, sugar, and other seasonings.
 Often, furikake will also contain dried fish flakes for umami flavor.
 Furikake is a magical condiment that you can sprinkle over many foods, such as rice, vegetables, fish, and even a sweet Chex mix!

 I often prepare furikake Chex mix for large parties because it is easy to make and it’s a crowd pleaser.
 The first time I made the Chex mix for my family, my mom and sister loved it so much that they asked me for the recipe right away!
 They enjoyed the delicious combination of sweet and savory flavors and the irresistible crunch of the cereal and pretzels.
-This furikake Chex mix keeps well for a week or two, so they make great gifts as well.
+This furikake Chex mix keeps well for a week or two, so the recipe is great for gifts as well.

 DEVELOPING MY FURIKAKE CHEX MIX RECIPE